jac259/CompilerDesign/README.md

    * ./build < inputfile.txt
    * ./build < inputfile.txt > outputfile.txt
    * ./build -* < inputfile.txt > outputfile.txt
-     * replace * with
+     * where * is replaced with
-       * h for hexadecimal output
+       * h for hexadecimal output,
-       * b for binary output
+       * b for binary output, or
-       * d for decimal output (optional, this is the default)
+       * d for decimal output (optional, this is the default).